IMPORTANT UPDATE:

 Impact on Previously Submitted BOI Reports:

-• Should BOI reporting requirements be reinstated in the future, the information already provided would likely remain valid, potentially reducing the need for resubmission.
+If U.S.-based BOI requirements are reinstated in the future, previously submitted data may remain valid, possibly reducing the need for resubmission.

 Litigation Timeline